miladrayka/ET_Score/README.md

 # ET-Score
 A scoring function based on Extra Trees algorithm for predicting ligand-protein binding affinity.
-PDBbind 2016v refined set minus core set is used for training ET-Score and core set is used as an independet test set.
+PDBbind 2016v refined set minus core set is used for training ET-Score and core set is used as an independent test set.
 ## Contact
-Milad Rayka, Chemistry and Chemical Engineering Research Center of Iran, milad.rayka@yahoo.com ...
+Milad Rayka, Chemistry and Chemical Engineering Research Center of Iran, milad.rayka@yahoo.com
-...

 ## Citation
 ...
 ## Installation
-Below package should be installed for using ET-Score.
+Below packages should be installed for using ET-Score.
 Dependecies:

 * python >= 3.7.0